odorfman/Olivia-Dorfman-Portfolio/README.md

 # Olivia-Dorfman-AP-CSP-Portfolio
-This is a collection of the works I am most proud of from semester 1 of AP Computer Science Principles
+This is a collection of the works I am most proud of from AP Computer Science Principles

   ### Project 1: Multiplication Quiz
 **Summary**: This program allows users to take a multiplication quiz.